EddyArellanes/Serverless-Lambda-Example/README.md

 Deploy Service
 Service is the configuration of the Amazon Lambda contained in the hello-world/serverless.yml

+If you have the needed permissions to do that, I mean, normally you need to create a:
+- s3 Storage
+- Cloudform
+- Cloudwatch
+- User for S3 write

+Otherwise you need configure the .yml with the previously AWS created

-> serverless deploy -v
+> npx serverless deploy -v

 Deploy function
 Deploy the .js function hello-world/handler.js
-> serverless deploy function -f hello
+> npx serverless deploy function -f hello